kirahman2/salarypredictionportfolio/README.md

 * Imputed categorical variables including company id, job type, degree, major and industry

 ## Exploratory Data Analysis
 Prior to the exploratory phase I hypothesized that a higher level education equated with a higher salary.
-To test this theory, I looked at a boxplot of salary compared against degree.
+To test this theory, I looked at boxplots of salary compared against degree.
 It turns out that someone with a PhD earns only slightly more than someone with a masters and bachelors.
+[Click to View Data Analysis Notebook](https://github.com/kirahman2/salarypredictionportfolio/blob/master/Salary%20Prediction%20EDA.ipynb)

 ![alt text](https://github.com/kirahman2/salarypredictionportfolio/blob/master/Images/salary_degree.png)